 Shipping and Returns

-Unless the piece is in stock each CUSHLA WHITING piece is handcrafted to order and can require up to 6 weeks to produce.
+Unless the piece is in stock, each CUSHLA WHITING piece is handcrafted to order and can require 6-8 weeks to produce.

 If you require a fast-tracked order, please contact us before making a purchase.
 While we endeavour to meet every demand, we cannot guarantee all orders can be fast-tracked.

-Once you order is complete, it is gift wrapped and dispatched with the next courier collection.
-An email will be sent to you; providing a tracking number so you can monitor your consignment’s journey.
+Once you order is completed and dispatched an email will be sent to you; providing a tracking number so you can monitor your consignment’s journey.

 Please note: CUSHLA WHITING is not liable for any late deliveries caused by third-party courier companies.